 (b) The utility's name and address;

-(d) A statement that the commission has the authority to approve the plan, with or without conditions, or reject the plan;
+(c) A statement that the commission has the authority to approve the CEIP, with or without conditions, or reject the CEIP;

-(e) A description of how customers may contact the utility if they have specific questions or need additional information about the plan; and
+(d) A description of how customers may contact the utility if they have specific questions or need additional information about the CEIP; and

-(f) Public involvement language pursuant to WAC 480-100-194(4)(j).
+(e) Public involvement language pursuant to WAC 480-100-194(4)(j).

-(8) Review of customer notice.
-The utility must submit to the commission a copy of customer notices five business days before the utility distributes notices to customers.
+(8) Review of customer notices.
+The utility must submit to the commission for review a copy of customer notices five (5) business days before the utility finalizes notices to send to customers.

 (9) Availability of data.
-The utility must make its data inputs and files available to stakeholders in native file format and in an easily accessible format (e.g., Excel).
-Contents of the CEIP, compliance and progress reports, and supporting documentation must be available for public review.
-Utilities should minimize their designation of information in the CEIP as confidential pursuant to WAC 480-07-160.
+The utility must make all of its data inputs and files available in native file format and in an easily accessible format.
+Non-confidential contents of the CEIP, biennial update, and compliance reports, and supporting documentation must be available for public review.
+Utilities may make confidential information available by providing it to the commission pursuant to WAC 480-07-160.
+Utilities should minimize their designation of information in the CEIP as confidential.
 Nothing in this subsection limits the protection of records containing commercial information under RCW 80.04.095.

-WAC 480-100-675 Incremental cost of compliance
+WAC 480-100-660 Incremental cost of compliance

-(1) Incremental Cost Methodology.
-To determine the incremental cost of the actions a utility takes to comply with RCW 19.405.040 and RCW 19.405.050, the utility must compare its lowest reasonable cost portfolio of actual costs to an alternative lowest reasonable cost and reasonably available portfolio that the utility would have implemented absent the enactment of those sections of law.
-The utility should use the portfolio optimization modeling from the most recent integrated resource plan as the basis for calculating the alternative lowest reasonable cost and reasonably available portfolio to show the difference in portfolio choices and investment needs between the two portfolios, and demonstrate which investments and expenditures are directly attributable to meeting the requirements of RCW 19.405.040 and 19.405.050.
-A utility may include in its documentation those expenditures and investments that are not reflected in the portfolio optimization if it demonstrates that the investment or expenditure could not reasonably have been reflected in the portfolio optimization model.
+(1) Incremental cost methodology.
+To determine the incremental cost of the actions a utility takes to comply with RCW 19.405.040 and RCW 19.405.050, the utility must compare its lowest reasonable cost portfolio to an alternative lowest reasonable cost and reasonably available portfolio that the utility would have implemented absent the enactment of those sections of law.
+The utility should use the portfolio optimization modeling from the most recent integrated resource plan as the basis for calculating the alternative lowest reasonable cost and reasonably available portfolio to show the difference in portfolio choices and investment needs between the two portfolios, and demonstrate which investments and expenses are directly attributable to meeting the requirements of RCW 19.405.040 and 19.405.050.
+A utility may include in its documentation of both portfolios those investments and expenses that are not reflected in the portfolio optimization if it demonstrates that the investment or expense could not reasonably have been reflected in the portfolio optimization model.

 (a) The alternative lowest reasonable cost and reasonably available portfolio must include the SCGHG in the resource acquisition decision in accordance with RCW 19.280.030(3)(a).

-(b) A utility must include in its calculation of incremental costs the effect of RCW 19.405.040 and RCW 19.405.050 on any changes in wholesale power expenses or revenues.

-(c) Any investment or expenditure that is required to meet any provision of Chapter 19.405 RCW, other than RCW 19.405.040 or 19.405.050, and any other statutory, regulatory or contractual requirement, or standard practice or procedure is included in the alternative lowest reasonable cost portfolio and does not contribute to the incremental cost impact.
+(c) Any investment or expense that is required to meet any provision of Chapter 19.405 RCW, other than RCW 19.405.040 or 19.405.050, and any other statutory, regulatory or contractual requirement, or standard practice or procedure is not a directly attributable cost, as described in subsection (2).

 (d) If the portfolios provided for compliance are the result of a model, the utility must provide a fully linked and electronically functional copy of that model as part of its workpapers.